jeffvg/mui5-react17/README.md

 # MUI Version 5 and React 17

+My edit to test PRs into Jeff's repo

 This is a simple project using MUI5 and React 17.
 Some of the components used:
 - Appbar
 - Accordion